Hotchain-HOTX/Hotchain/doc/build-unix.md

 Security
 --------
-To help make your HOTCHAIN installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Hotchain installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: